bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Once that's finalized, we'll make it just very easy to receive money, but it means some...
 That puts a bit more burden on the sender, definitely not as much burden on the recipient, because what you're proposing doesn't sound more difficult than running a Lightning Node.
 At least not more resource intense than running a Lightning node.
-Yeah.
 But for the sender, of course, they have to run a Lightning node.

 Ruben: 00:30:36

-Yeah, it's interactive, essentially, when you use Lightning.
+It's interactive, essentially, when you use Lightning.

-Sjors: 00:30:38

-Yeah.

 Aaron: 00:30:40

-Yeah, but Ruben just promoted to the base chain, so.
+But Ruben just promoted to the base chain, so.

 Ruben: 00:30:43

-Yeah, now we're moving back to the base..
+Now we're moving back to the base..

 Aaron: 00:30:47